-In a time of change, your ability to create an inspiring vision is what will draw people to your project, motivate them to stay, and inspire them to deliver results.
+In a time of change, your ability to create an inspiring vision will draw people to your project, motivate them to stay, and inspire them to deliver results.

-There is no fixed template for doing this: no two inspiring leaders are the same.
+There is no fixed template for how to achieve this: no two visions or inspiring leaders are the same.
 But just as every great painting is formed from the same basic colours, and every great piece of music comes from the same basic notes, so every great vision is formed from the same seven basic building blocks, combined and arranged in different ways.

 The second of these blocks is to make your vision relevant for your audience.

-This is about more than just speaking a language your audience understands, describing issues they care about, or appealing to principles they believe in.
+This is about more than just speaking in a language your audience understands or appealing to principles they believe in.
 As Henry Ford once said:

 “Nobody at work is apathetic except those who are in pursuit of someone else’s objective.”

-This building block is about showing your audience how they have an objective that is in line with yours.
+This building block is about getting your audience to buy in to your objective.
+It’s about showing them that they have an objective which overlaps with yours.